jthiem/overlapadd/README.md

 on an ancient (Core2Duo) Mac Mini (using Anaconda Python 3.5).

-The reason this is much faster is that while both lfilter and my olafilter are O(N) with respect to x (the signal being filterd), lfilter is (I think) O(N^2) w.r.t. the filter (b).
+The reason this is much faster is that while both lfilter and my olafilt are O(N) with respect to x (the signal being filterd), lfilter is (I think) O(N^2) w.r.t. the filter (b).
 Overlap-add is O(N log N).
+The higher the order of the filter, the more olafilt wins in terms of speed.

 Finally it's also generally faster than scipy.signal.fftconvolve, which os O(N log N) of _the maximum_ of the signal and the